 Last stop: Its major cities and gastronomy

-Not to mention Auxerre, Nevers, Belfort and Besançon.
+And of course, you can also visit Auxerre, Nevers, Belfort and Besançon.